Partner with us

 November 27, 2019 / No Comments

-As a little girl Anabela Aurora always had an innate affinity with plants and nature.
-Her grandmother nurtured this part of her, teaching her how to make natural herbal remedies, and this grounding in plant based medicine from a young age played a large part in determining Ana’s path into naturopathy as an adult.
-As a child it was also clear that Ana possessed unique abilities as a channel and spirit guide, and this combination of gifts parlayed her into a career as a healer.
+As a little girl, Ana always had an innate affinity for plants and nature.
+Her grandmother nurtured this part of her, teaching her how to make natural herbal remedies, and this grounding in plant-based medicine from a young age played a large part in determining Ana’s path into naturopathy as an adult.
+As a child, it was also clear that Ana possessed unique abilities as a channel and spirit guide, and this combination of gifts parlayed her into a career as a healer.
 Ana’s greatest joy is helping others experience growth and happiness through the aid of natural therapies.

 Continue Reading…